koji-project/koji/docs/source/kojid_conf.rst

 ^^^^^^^^
 .. glossary::
    allowed_scms=scm.example.com:/cvs/example git.example.org:/example svn.example.org:/users/\*:no
-      A space-separated list of tuples from which kojid is allowed to checkout.
-      The format of those tuples is:
+      Controls which source control systems the builder will accept.
+It is a space-separated list of entries in one of the following forms:

       .. code::

-          host:repository[:use_common[:source_cmd]]
+          hostname:path[:use_common[:source_cmd]]
+          !hostname:path

       Incorrectly-formatted tuples will be ignored.